NullArray/AmpliSpy/README.md

 amplispy.py -l /tmp/dns_list.txt --url target.com
 ```

+Once the program is done it will save the results to a file called amplispy.log for further processing when desired.

 ### Dependencies

 I used the blessings module in this script for formatting purposes, should you find you don't have it installed please use `pip` with the following commands to install it.